If you are considering a cruise with either P&O Cruises or Royal Caribbean you may be wondering how the cruise lines compare.

 P&O Cruises vs Royal Caribbean – Dress Codes and Dining

 Guests looking for a more traditional cruise experience which includes formal nights and dress codes would enjoy a P&O cruise.

 That said, there are many other places on board to go and eat if you don’t want to dress up and go to the main dining room on formal nights.

 Guests who prefer to be more flexible and relaxed may prefer a Royal Caribbean cruise.

-The majority of guests on P&O Cruise are British as opposed to Royal Caribbean where you will find Americans, British, and almost all nationalities on board.
+The majority of guests on P&O Cruise are British – as opposed to Royal Caribbean where you will find Americans, British, and many other nationalities on board.

 |Cruise Line||Target Market||Nationalities|

 On a P&O cruise, you can realistically expect 90% of the Passengers to be British.